Chapter 1:

 "Oh...
 Yeah...
 Thank you..."

-The jury would always say the same thing, and the same series of events would undoubtedly occur.
+The jury would always say that, then the same series of events would undoubtedly unfold.
 He would take one, maybe two good shots out of the first six, and then his mental fortitude would give out, turning his talent worthless in the face of better-prepared adversaries.

 First shot.